Are you the executor of a will?

 Probate is a certificate from the Supreme Court which officially recognises the executor named in the Will.

 What is the role of the Executor?

 Discovers details of assets and liabilities.
-Applies to the Supreme Court Probate Office for a certificate of Probate.
+Applies to the Supreme Court Probate Office for a its certificates.
 Arranges for asset holders to relinquish assets and pays debts and taxes.
-Distributes the estate to the beneficiaries named in the Will.
+Distributes the estate to the beneficiaries named in the Wills.

 Does the Executor need to apply for Probate?

 This usually depends on how the assets are held.
-Real estate, for instance, is usually held in joint names, in which case probate is not required.
-If the deceased held real estate as a sole proprietor or as a “tenant in common” then Probate is required for transfer.
+Real estate, for instance, is usually held in joint names, in which case wills is not required.
+If the deceased held real estate as a sole proprietor or as a “tenant in common” then wills is required for transfer.
 Other assets besides real estate follow similar rules.
 Some financial institutions demand probate before relinquishing assets.

 Do I need to go through a solicitor?

 Though it is not mandatory for an executor to obtain probate through a solicitor, it is usually the least painful method.
 The wills office requires up to a dozen different documents and many protocols to be adhered to.
 A solicitor will be able to navigate this complicated system with ease and ensure compliance with legal requirements are met.